harrellbm/Quartz-Garden/content/Books/The Nature of Order.md

 [[The Ways Centers Help Each Other Have More Life]]

 > [!Quote]
-> If we are to use the theory of centers — and the concept of life — as the basis of all [[Architecture]], it would be reassuring to know that wholeness, together with the properties which bring centers to life, is a necessary feature of material reality, not merely a psychological aspect of things which arises during perception of works of art.
+> If we are to use the theory of centers — and the concept of life — as the basis of all [[architecture]], it would be reassuring to know that wholeness, together with the properties which bring centers to life, is a necessary feature of material reality, not merely a psychological aspect of things which arises during perception of works of art.
 > - Nature of Order, Bk.
 1, p.
 244

 > [!Quote]